Old Dog Diarrhea at Night (Why It Happens)

 Always monitor your old dog’s stool for changes in consistency, color, or frequency.
 Keeping a simple log can help your vet pinpoint patterns and causes more effectively.

-If your old dog’s nighttime diarrhea lasts more than a couple of days, veterinary evaluation is recommended.
+If your old dog’s nighttime diarrhea lasts more than a couple of days, veterinary evaluation is needed.
 Persistent diarrhea can cause dehydration, electrolyte imbalance, and weight loss in senior dogs.

 Seek immediate care if you notice blood in the stool, black or tarry stools, vomiting, lethargy, or refusal to eat or drink.
 These can indicate a serious underlying illness.